ranjithshegde/ccls.nvim/README.md

   NodeTree.
 - `ccls/tree` Folder has the luafied `yggdrasil` tree code
   - `ccls/tree/tree.lua` has the Tree class.
-  - `ccls/tree/node.lua` has the node class reduced to a single node generator call.
-Since lua caches modules, this cant be modularized.
-When attempted to modularize, results in stack overflow.
-Will be addressed when I rewrite the logic.
+  - `ccls/tree/node.lua` has the node class reduced to a single node generator call to avoid caching problems.
+Will be modularized when I rewrite the logic.
   - `ccls/tree/utils.lua` has other function calls not part of `tree` or `node` class but necessary